-• When a new Automation track is added, it is always given a dummy name 'Automation track'.
+When a new Automation track is added, it is always given a dummy name 'Automation track'.
 You have to rename the track; typically based on which control of which track is being automated ("Piano-Pan", "Thunder-Volume", etc.).
-Creating an Here is the step-by-step process: automation curve for a control 1.
-Press CTRL and then drag the target control (i.e., the control that you want to vary using this automation curve).
+Creating an Here is the step-by-step process: automation curve 1.
+Press CTRL and then drag the target control (i.e., the control that you want to vary for a control using this automation curve).
 Drag it to the automation track.
 At this moment, the mouse pointer looks like this (a large image of the dragged control, with a [+] overlay).
 Once you start moving the mouse, you can release CTRL.
 Find the measure block where you want to start the automation, and release LMB.
-LMMS creates an element in the automation track 31 .
+LMMS creates an element in the automation track.
 2. Now draw the curve in the Automation Editor window.
 The Song Editor reflects the latest shape of the automation curve in real time Repeat steps 1-2 to automate the other controls as well.
 Each time the Automation Editor immediately switches to the new element.
 When you have finished, you can safely close the Automation Editor window, without losing the contents.
-You have the option of using a single automation track for all elements, or using a separate automation track for each control.